AriFordsham/GHCWiki/static-pointers.md

 1. When the renamer finds a static form, allow the free vars to be bound at the top-level or be closed local bindings.
 1. Desugar the static form.
 This produces a list of floated Core bindings.
 1. For each such Core binding find the free variables corresponding to local bindings.
-1. For each found local definition traverse the enclosing top-level binding to remove it (and so on with its dependencies).
+1. Mark all found local definitions and its dependencies to be in level 0.
-1. Add each removed local definition at the top level.
+1. Use the code in the [FloatOut](float-out) pass to float these bindings to the top-level?

 In our running example,